fsanaulla/spark-http-rdd/README.md

 base URI for separate partition

 Then we should define the way how we will work with http endpoint responses.
-By default it expect to receive line separated number of lines where each line will be processed as separate entity during process of response mapping
+By default it expect to receive line separated number of rows where each row will be processed as separate entity during process of response mapping

 ```scala
 val mapping: String => T = ???